RoboCoin/robocoin-connector/README.md

 it executes a sell for that amount on the exchange.

 ### Test mode

-To run the connector with randomly-generated Robocoin test data, from the Configuration page, specify your API keys and check the "Test Mode" box.

 To run the connector with a mock version of the Bitstamp API, which simply echoes calls instead of sending HTTP requests, from the Configuration page, specify to use "Mock Bitstamp".